 With my goal achieved, it is now important to maintain the gains made.
 I skip breakfast but eat two meals a day.
 Processed food is out.
 I continue to eat healthy fresh food.
-I try to achieve 10,000 steps a day which I record on my fitness app.
+I aim for 45 minutes or more brisk walking a day, at a minimum.

 This new lifestyle is so important in avoiding diabetes.
 Type 2 diabetes accounts for more than 90% of all cases.
 The main risk factors are a family history of diabetes, overweight, lack of exercise and high blood pressure/cholesterol.